Sunday, June 30, 2013

 Tickled Pink!

-The layout reminds me of fancy French pastries stacked in a bakery window.
+The design reminds me of French pastries stacked in a patisserie window.

-Barb must have had the same thought.
-Look what she put on the back -- Parisienne advertising labels.
+Barb must have had the same idea, because look what she put on the back--Parisienne advertising labels.
 Ooh la la!

-But that's not all.
-There were birthday treats from other friends, too!
-Terri baked a tray of mini cupcakes that were moist, chocolatey, and way too easy to pop into my mouth whole.
-Linda brought lunch and pink peppermint ice cream for dessert.
+There were birthday treats from other friends as well.
+Terri baked a tray of mini cupcakes that were moist, chocolatey, and way too easy to pop into our mouth whole.
+Linda's pink peppermint ice cream was the perfect accompaniment!

 Wednesday, February 13, 2013